 Myth.
-The new legislation only shifts liability to the agency when the client qualifies as medium or large.
-If the small companies' exemption applies, the contractor’s PSC is responsible for IR35 status determinations and any additional tax payments.
+The legislation only shifts liability to the agency when the client qualifies as medium or large.
+If the small companies' exemption applies, the contractor’s limited company is responsible for IR35 status determinations and any additional tax payments.

-Currently the off-payroll rules apply only to those working in the public sector.
-From April 2021 the rules are being extended to the private sector, which means that any agency or client that pays a PSC will have to consider the new rules and its potential liability.
+In April 2021 the off-payroll rules were extended to the private sector, which means that any agency or client that pays a contractor's limited company have to consider the new rules and its potential liability.
 Clients are exempt from the rules if they are a small company or if they are not UK-based.
 In both these situations, the contractor remains liable for IR35.

-Currently, under ITEPA 2003 Chapter 8, a contractor’s PSC is responsible for making IR35 determinations and paying any additional taxes and NI contributions where required.
-From April 2021 onwards, these responsibilities will move up the supply chain such that:
+Originally, under ITEPA 2003 Chapter 8, a contractor’s limited company was responsible for making IR35 determinations and paying any additional taxes and NI contributions where required.
+From April 2021 onwards, these responsibilities moved up the supply chain such that:

 There is a general acceptance that “small” clients don’t have to consider IR35.
 Small clients should be aware that the onus is on them to provide evidence of their size to the contractor or the agency within 45 days if requested to do so., If a client can demonstrate that it is genuinely small, some people have (wrongly) suggested that this leaves the agency on the hook for any IR35 related payments.

 The source of the confusion here may be HMRC’s guidance, which states that: “The conditions about size only apply to clients.
 If you are a small-sized fee-payer you will still be responsible for applying off-payroll working rules.”
 This simply means that the size of the agency isn’t relevant to determining who is responsible for IR35, it is only the client’s size that should be considered.